holepunchto/drives/README.md

-  get <src> <path>         Show the file content rm <src> <path>          Delete a file info [key]               Show info about the Hyperdrive
+  get <src> <path>         Show the file content rm <src> <path>          Delete a file info [key]               Show info about the Hyperdrive purge <key>              Delete all local storage of the drive
 ```

 ## API